richardcysun/Goos-by-Chapers/README.md

 # Goos-by-Chapers

-In the [sf105](https://github.com/sf105/goos-code), it provides a complete work of the book "Frowing Object-Oriented Software, Guided by Tests".
+In the [sf105](https://github.com/sf105/goos-code), it provides a complete work of the book "Growing Object-Oriented Software, Guided by Tests".
 However, while reading this book chapter-by-chapter, it's become quite difficult to understand how this Auction Sniper example goes that far.
 Therefore, I type in codes of this book on chapter-basis, and it should be more fun to read this awesome book.

 Pleaes be noticed that this repository is a kind of personal study note.
 In addition to original Java codes, some comments are adressed to help me understand what's really happening.
 Some additional codes are added (and comment-out befoe I commit to Git) to help me observe how this test work in live manner.